Stocks rally, on pace for their first winning week in last 4

 Last month, the rally went into reverse after several reports on the economy came in hotter than expected.
 They included data on the jobs market, consumer spending and inflation itself at multiple levels.

 The strong data raised concerns about continued upward pressure on inflation.
-That's forced Wall Street to abandon hopes for rate cuts this year and raise its expectations for how high rates would go.
+That forced Wall Street to abandon hopes for rate cuts this year and raise its expectations for how high rates would go.

-On Friday, reports on the economy showed growth for services industries last month was a touch stronger than economists expected.
+On Friday, more data showed up to show the economy is in better shape than thought: Growth for services industries last month was a touch stronger than economists expected.
 That's a good sign for the economy and helps calms worries about an imminent recession, particularly when manufacturing has been struggling.
 But it also could add pressure on inflation.

+Instead of sending stocks lower and yields higher, as stronger-than-expected data did much of last month, markets reacted in the opposite way.

+The yield on the 10-year Treasury fell back to 3.96% from 4.06% late Thursday.
+It's a respite from its shot higher over the last month as expectations rose for a firmer Fed.
+The two-year yield, which moves more on expectations for Fed action, also fell modestly.

 Underneath the surface of the report were some potentially encouraging bits for inflation.
 Prices are still rising for prices paid by services organizations, but the growth decelerated in February.